-The goal of the Computational Cognitive Neuroimaging Group is to better understand the neural systems that allow us to acquire, represent and retrieve knowledge about our multisensory environment.
-We address this central research question from three complementary perspectives: (1) Multisensory Integration, (2) Language and (3) Concept Learning.
+The goal of the Computational Cognitive Neuroimaging Group is to unravel the neural mechanisms and computational operations that enable the human brain to acquire, represent and retrieve knowledge about our multisensory environment.

-Therefore, our approach is to characterize the response properties of individual regions and to establish the functional and effective connectivity between regions.
-We combine the complementary strengths of psychophysics, functional imaging (fMRI, M/EEG), perturbation approaches such as concurrent TMS-fMRI and neuropsychological studies in patients.
+To address these questions, we employ a challenging multidisciplinary approach combining the complementary strengths of psychophysics, functional imaging (fMRI, M/EEG), perturbation approaches such as concurrent TMS-fMRI and neuropsychological studies in patients.
+Further, we characterize the response properties and the information content (e.g. advanced multivariate pattern analysis) of individual regions and establish the functional and effective connectivity between regions.
 To gain a more informed perspective on the underlying computational and neural mechanisms, we combine functional imaging with models of Bayesian inference and learning.

 Von Saldern S, Noppeney U (2013) Sensory and striatal areas integrate auditory and visual signals into behavioural benefits during motion discrimination.
 J Neurosci.
 33(20):8841-9.